alyons/GasTrackingApp/README.md

 [Butter Knife](http://jakewharton.github.io/butterknife/) - This makes binding views to a class so much easier.

+[Realm RecyclerView](https://github.com/thorbenprimke/realm-recyclerview) - This makes it super easy to use realm with list style displays.

-[Swipe Menu List View](https://github.com/baoyongzhang/SwipeMenuListView) - This makes it easy to implement swipe to delete.
+~~[Swipe Menu List View](https://github.com/baoyongzhang/SwipeMenuListView) - This makes it easy to implement swipe to delete.~~